 Is turmeric bad for your kidneys?

-Turmeric and lemon juice are both good sources of potassium, which people with kidney disease often need to limit.
+Turmeric and lemon juice are good sources of potassium, which people with kidney disease often need to limit.
 However, most people who drink lemon water with turmeric are not consuming the spice in harmful quantities.
 You will need to check with your doctor in advance.